Which are the best credit cards for Avios?

 What are the disadvantages of an Avios credit card?

-• The monthly or annual fees might put these cards out of reach for some people.
-Many of the cards require a high spend to unlock additional bonuses which may be off-putting for some people.
+• The monthly or annual fees might put these cards out of reach for some people

-• Although you can use Avios for "free" flights or upgrades, you will still need to pay the taxes and other associated charges, which could still come to several hundred pounds
+• Although you can use Avios for 'free' flights or upgrades, you may still need to pay taxes and other associated charges, which could still come to several hundred pounds

 • There are rarely 0% interest deals on these cards